Of course, you should start blogging this year (2026) and beyond.

 But for a recap, here are several blog monetization tactics you can give a try today:

 As a beginner, many of the options above won’t work for you.
-Before anyone takes you seriously and listens to your advice as a coach, you must have track records and proof that you know your stuff too well.
+Before anyone takes you seriously and listens to your advice as a coach, you must have a track record and proof that you know your stuff too well.

-Speaking gig doesn’t come to anyone in the field.
+Speaking gigs don’t come to anyone in the field.

 People, organizations, or businesses will invite you to speak at an event only if you’re seen as an expert in your field and someone of great value.

-So, I would advise you to start with affiliate marketing, serving contextual ads, sponsored posts, eBooks, etc.
+I would advise you to start with affiliate marketing, contextual ads, sponsored posts, and eBooks.

 These are blog monetization tactics within your reach and capability.